devstygian/X-NETFLIX/README.md

 Netflix landing page clone

 > **Note**
-> This is not responsive website and only vailable for desktop and laptop.
+> This is not responsive website and only available  for desktop and laptop.

 ## What is a Netflix landing page clone?